-In lakes, the main heat transfers occur at the water surface, which exchanges heat with the air and receives heast from solar radiation.
-The temperature of lakes surface therefore follows approximately air temperature through the year, although it varies much slower.
-The heat reaches the deeper layers only progressively, so that the temperature of these layers gets more and more stable with depth.
+In lakes, the main heat transfers occur at the water surface, which exchanges heat with the air and receives heat from solar radiation.
+The lake surface temperature therefore follows approximately air temperature through the year, although it varies much slower.
+The deepwater temperature of deep lakes is determined by mixing processes and in deep lakes remains cold throughout the year.

 Typical thermal regime for a low-elevation lake in Switzerland (see plot on the right):